-Safety as an Embodiment of Covenant: Disruptive Behavior
+Safety as an Embodiment of Covenant: Destructive Behavior

 It is easy to assume that safety policies and procedures really just mimic rules and structure.
 And in the most simplistic of views, they do!
 But over time, we come to realize that safety policies and procedures are so much more than that.
 The policies and procedures we put in place allow us to be a better version of ourselves: open and affirming faith communities who hold each other in covenant and love.
 At the same time, these policies and procedures take the safety of our buildings, our people, and our communities seriously.
 At their best, our safety policies are an embodiment of our covenant with each other.

 Part of our covenant declares that we will “affirm and promote the inherent worth and dignity of every person.”
 However, problems arise when we equate this principle with accepting disruptive, dangerous, or bullying behavior.
 You can affirm the inherent worth and dignity of a person without condoning or permitting destructive behavior.

 “Healthy churches tend to have low tolerance for inappropriate behavior, while unhealthy churches tolerate all kinds of outrageous things, including words and actions that would not be tolerated anywhere else.”
 (Susan Nienaber)